 Peer bridgers are certified peer support specialists employed by designated Vaya Health network provider agencies who offer short-term support to individuals discharging from a mental health or substance use treatment facility.
 These facilities include psychiatric inpatient hospital units, facility-based crisis (FBC) centers or Alcohol and Drug Abuse Treatment Centers (ADATCs).

 Peer bridgers work with Vaya members to:

 - Discuss recovery and connect members to follow-up treatment

 - Examine any barriers to accessing follow-up care

 - Help resolve medication or transportation issues

-- Develop a personal crisis plan
+- Review personal crisis plan

 - Learn about early signs of relapse, how to use a crisis plan and how to prevent or address a crisis